Disclosure of Disciplinary Action, Arrest, or Conviction

 - I didn’t understand the question.

-- Certified copy of the arrest/incident report(s) for each offense.
+- Copy of the arrest/incident report(s) for each offense.

 - Certified copy of the court documentation for each offense.
 Court documentation submitted should include, but is not limited to, the criminal complaint, court minutes, sentencing, and probation order.

-- Current proof of compliance with probation which may include, but is not limited to, participation in or completion of any drug and/or alcohol, anger management, domestic violence, or theft programs; payment of fees, fines, or restitution; or completion of community service.
+- Current proof of compliance with probation may include, but is not limited to, participation in or completion of any drug and/or alcohol, anger management, domestic violence, or theft programs; payment of fees, fines or restitution; or completion of community service.

-- For DUI or any traffic violations with fines over $500, a current Department of Motor Vehicles (DMV) printout showing the status of your driver’s license, any traffic violations, and driving school/offender programs attended/completed.
-The board will not accept internet print-outs of DMV information.
+- For DUI or other traffic violations involving alcohol and/or controlled substances, a current Department of Motor Vehicles (DMV) printout showing the status of your driver’s license, any traffic violations, and driving school/offender programs attended/completed.
+The board will not accept internet printouts of DMV information.

 The board evaluates each application with criminal history on a case-by-case basis to make a determination concerning the applicant’s ability to practice safely.
-Refer to California Code of Regulations Section 1769 for more detailed information regarding the board’s evaluation of criminal history.
+Refer to California Code of Regulations, title 16, section 1769 for more detailed information regarding the board’s evaluation of criminal history.

-You may also refer to FAQ’s for Applicants with Criminal Convictions for additional information.
+You may also refer to FAQs for Applicants with Criminal History for additional information.